 Ellen is equally active as a teacher and pedagogue.
-She proudly maintains a private studio for voice and piano students of all ages and abilities.
-She is a vocal coach at the Maîtrise des Petits chanteurs de Montréal and the voice specialist for the Fine Arts Focus program at Heritage Regional High School in St. Hubert, Quebec.
-She has previously held teaching positions at the Conservatoire de la Montérégie in St. Lambert, Quebec, at Center Stage Dance and Performing Arts Studio in West Islip, New York, and at Belvoir Terrace in Lennox, Massechussetts.
+She maintains a private studio for voice and piano students of all ages, and produces two student recitals per year in which her 30-plus students are given the opportunity to share their progress.
+She has previously held teaching positions at the Maîtrise des Petits chanteurs de Montréal, in the Fine Arts Focus program at Heritage Regional High School in St. Hubert, Quebec, at the Conservatoire de la Montérégie in St. Lambert, Quebec, at Center Stage Dance and Performing Arts Studio in West Islip, New York, and at Belvoir Terrace in Lennox, Massechussetts.

 Ellen Wieser lives in Montreal with her husband and duo partner, cellist Jean-Christophe Lizotte, and their two daughters.